-Five Girls Inc. of Alameda County scholars were honored by The Simpson Literacy Project and their works published in The Simpsonistas, Volume 2, an acclaimed collection of essays and creative writing from new and established authors.
+Five Girls Inc. of Alameda County scholars were honored by The Simpson Literary Project and their works published in The Simpsonistas, Volume 2, an acclaimed collection of essays and creative writing from new and established authors.

-In partnership with The Simpson Literacy Project, Girls Inc. juniors work with UC Berkeley graduate students in an 8-week course designed to teach creative writing and storytelling.
+In partnership with The Simpson Literary Project, Girls Inc. juniors work with UC Berkeley graduate students in an 8-week course designed to teach creative writing and storytelling.
 Girls are introduced to the craft of storytelling through poetry with an emphasis on language, metaphor, structure, and imagery.
 They move on to character and plot by writing their own stories drawn from their own lives.
 During the course of the program, they build confidence and competence with their writing abilities, and they craft impactful stories that reflect their unique lived experiences and aspirational goals.

 In addition to learning to craft language and celebrate their own experiences in literature, they apply their skills to a very concrete outcome: writing their college application essays.
 The personal statement in college applications is often one of the most difficult for students to write, and the creative writing foundation the girls build directly translates into compelling and unique application essays.